Soloheadbeg ambush: Planning

 That same day, an ambush would be carried out by Irish Volunteers from the 3rd Tipperary Brigade.
 It involved Seán Treacy, Dan Breen, Seán Hogan, Séumas Robinson, Tadhg Crowe, Patrick McCormack, Patrick O'Dwyer and Michael Ryan.
-Robinson (who had participated in the Easter Rising) was the commander of the group that carried out the attack and Treacy (a member of the Irish Republican Brotherhood since 1911) coordinated the planning of the attack.
+Robinson (who had participated in the Easter Rising) was the commander of the group that carried out the attack and Treacy (a member of the Irish Republican Brotherhood since 1911) coordinated its planning.
 The unit involved acted on its own initiative.

-In December 1918, they received information that there were plans to move a consignment of gelignite from Tipperary British Army barracks to the Soloheadbeg quarry.
-They began plans to intercept the consignment and Dan Breen's brother Lars, who worked at the quarry, received information that the consignment was to be moved around 16 January 1919.
-They anticipated that there would be between two and six armed escorts, and they discussed different plans.
-If the escort was small, they believed they could overpower the RIC officers without firing a shot.
+In December 1918, the Volunteers received information that a consignment of gelignite was to be moved from Tipperary British Army barracks to the Soloheadbeg quarry.
+Breen's younger brother and fellow republican Laurence ("Lar"), who worked at the quarry, received information that the consignment was to be moved around 16 January 1919.
+In anticipation of an armed escort of from two to six people, the guerrillas believed they could overpower the RIC officers without firing a shot.
 Gags and ropes were hidden in the quarry, so that if the officers surrendered they could be bound and gagged.
 The planning for the ambush took place in the 'Tin Hut', a deserted semi-derelict house at Greenane.

-Robinson, who had returned to the Brigade area after his release from jail, was briefed by Treacy about the plans to seize the gelignite.
-Robinson supported the plan and confirmed with Treacy that they would not request permission from the Irish Volunteer leadership.
-If they did, they would have to wait for a response, and even if the response was affirmative, it might not come until after the gelignite was moved.
+Robinson, who had returned to the Brigade area after his release from jail, supported Treacy's plan to seize the gelignite and confirmed that permission would not be sought from the Irish Volunteer leadership.
+If they were to, they would have to wait for a response; and even if the response was affirmative, it might not come until after the gelignite was moved.